Lorna Jane: Exploitation claim by ex-employee Vanessa Croll

-In November 2015, ex-employee Vanessa Croll complained in Newscorp opinion site RendezView that she had been "used" by the company.
+In November 2015, ex-employee Vanessa Croll complained in News Corp Australia opinion site RendezView that she had been "used" by the company.
 While employed as a personal trainer by the business over ten years previously, Clarkson asked her whether she would be willing to model clothes for the catalogue.
 Croll agreed, but after completing the photo shoot, was only offered a small payment and clothing, which she felt was inadequate.
 Nevertheless, she continued to work as a trainer for Lorna Jane and accepted occasional modelling work.
 Croll accepted one final modelling offer for $150 and then sought other employment.
 A Lorna Jane representative responded to the complaint via a Facebook post, explaining that Clarkson had offered Croll the modelling opportunities to support her ambitions to be a model, and that the small payments reflected the small business that Lorna Jane was at the time.
 The post also claims that Croll did not mention any of these concerns at the time, and branded her "an opportunist trying to benefit from Lorna’s success".
 Other media responses criticised the tone of Lorna Jane's response on Facebook or highlighted the pitfalls of accepting offers of payment for creative work in terms of "exposure".